solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 # Getting Started - Setup and Tools

-With a firm understanding of Azure and MySQL offerings available to you, it is time to review how to get setup to start using these various services.
-In this section we will explore how to get your Azure subscriptions configured and ready to host your MySQL applications as well as how to get started developing typical MySQL application types and the various tools to simplify their deployment.
+With a firm understanding of Azure and MySQL offerings available to you, it is time to review how to start using these various services.
+In this section, we will explore how to get your Azure subscriptions configured and ready to host your MySQL applications as well as how to get started developing typical MySQL application types and the various tools to simplify their deployment.

 [Introduction to Azure Database for MySQL deployment options]

-## Azure Free Account
+## Azure free account

 Azure offers a \$200 free credit for developers to trial Azure or jump right into a Pay as you Go subscription.
-[Innovate faster with fully managed MySQL and an Azure free account]
+[Innovate faster with fully managed MySQL and an Azure free account.]

-## Azure Subscriptions and Limits
+## Azure subscriptions and limits

-As explained in the [Introduction to Azure resource management], subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription and although the cloud is highly scalable, you cannot provision an unlimited number of resources.
+As explained in the [Introduction to Azure resource management], subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription, and although the cloud is highly scalable, you cannot provision an unlimited number of resources.
 A set of initial limits applies to all Azure subscriptions.
 However, the limits for some Azure services can be raised, assuming that the Azure subscription is not a free trial.
 Organizations can raise these limits by submitting support tickets through the Azure Portal.
-Limit increase requests help tell Microsoft capacity planning teams understand if they need to provide more capacity when needed.
+Limit increase requests help tell Microsoft capacity planning teams to understand if they need to provide more capacity when needed.

 Since most Azure services are provisioned in regions, some limits apply